xyliatgithub/EN650654-2025/LabOne/readme.md

 - Zone file for domain example.com: https://seedsecuritylabs.org/Labs_16.04/Networking/DNS_Local/example.com.db
 - Zone file for DNS reverse lookup: https://seedsecuritylabs.org/Labs_16.04/Networking/DNS_Local/192.168.0
 - Note: If you choose different IP addresses or domain names, you need to modify the above configuration and zone files accordingly.

+## Grading (40 points)
+* Completeness (25 pts): All the steps as instructed in the lab manual must be included in the report with adequate evidence.
+* Presentation (15 pts): The report must be clear and correct in organization and writing with adequate explanation.